0Archivist0/myscripts/README.md

 Inside these files are scripts that were wrote for verious reasons, I think I ought to change it to somthing reflecting an equivilent of a catch all drawer

-### Theses Scripts are wrote for debian based linux distros
+### Theses Scripts are wrote for debian based linux distros but there are also some powershell and some python in here to
-but come to think of it there is some other scripts in there to,

-( I need to update this more often)

 ### !!*Use these at your own risk*!!